danigorbaciov/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/wavesrs.md

 # WavesRS

-A [Rust interface](https://github.com/petermz/WavesRs) to the Waves blockchain which can be used to create accounts and sign transactions
+[Rust interface](https://github.com/petermz/WavesRs) to the Waves blockchain which can be used to create accounts and sign transactions

-# Usage
+## Usage

 ```rust
 extern crate base58;